 Once you have created this instance, the first order of business is to connect to it.
-Since this is a Windows Server, the connection will be through the Windows Remote Desktop application.
+Since this is in Windows, the connection will be through the Windows Remote Desktop application.
 Select the instance you want (your table may only have your single instance listed) and press the “Connect” button at the top, which will bring up the following dialog box:

 You should download the Remote Desktop file (top button) and also “Get Password” (middle button) as you will need both of these for your connection.
 To get the Remote Desktop file just hit the top button and your browser will prompt you with where to save the file.
 To get the password, hit the middle button and it will bring up the next window: